pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-speedrun.rst

  Events in database at end:  115,060 events  (115,060 new, 5,745/s)

 The performance report for event-sourced aggregates accomplished 62,760 operations in 20s.
-That gives an average of 0.319 milliseconds per operation, and a target for implementing Dcb.
+That gives an average of 0.319 milliseconds per operation, and a target for implementing DCB.

 PostgreSQL with GIN index
 -------------------------